Stephanie Chak (MBA ’21) made her first sale when she was 5.

 “I spoke with alumni who supported me with interview prep and introductions to the right people,” she says.
 “They made it a seamless transition from UNC to Liberty Mutual.”

-After graduation, she will join the company’s leadership development program.
+After graduation, she will joined the company’s leadership development program.

-Longer term, she harbours entrepreneurial aspirations that she discovered at UNC Kenan-Flagler.
+Longer term, she harbors entrepreneurial aspirations she discovered at UNC Kenan-Flagler.
 She never expected to become an entrepreneur but her MBA studies sparked the urge to strike out on her own one day.